circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 - Use Deploy Keys whenever possible.
 - When Deploy Keys cannot be used, Machine User Keys must be used, and have their access restricted to the most limited set of repos and permissions necessary.
-- Never use non-Machine user keys.
+- Never use non-Machine user keys (keys should be associated with the build, not with a specific person).
 - You must rotate the Deploy or User key as part of revoking user access to that repo.
-    1. After revoking the user’s access in github, delete deployment key in GitHub.
+    1. After revoking the user’s access in github, delete keys in GitHub.
-    2. Delete the deployment key in the CircleCI project.
+    2. Delete the keys in the CircleCI project.
-    3. Regenerate the deployment key in CircleCI project.
+    3. Regenerate the keys in CircleCI project.
 - Ensure no developer has access to a build in a repo with a User Key that requires more access than they have.